mcaravind/HackerNewsSummary/README.md

-# HackerNewsSummary
+# SkimHM

-Hacker News Summary is a client for Hacker News built with Node-Webkit, edge.js and C#.
-I am building this app to learn about Natural Language Processing.
+SkimHN is a desktop client for Hacker News built with Node-Webkit, edge.js and C#.

 Features:

-See a preview of the important phrases in the comment thread for a given story
+- See a preview of the important phrases in the comment thread for a given story

-See the different users who have commented and see their comments for a given story
+- See the different users who have commented and see their comments for a given story

+- See the top keywords in the current story

+- Follow users.
+When you choose to follow users, on fetching front page you will be able to filter by users you are following who have posted a comment in the top articles.

 ![Screenshot](screenshot.png?raw=true "Hacker News Summary")